 The Nights Also

 This collection of poetry, published by Tightrope Books in 2010, explores the interplay of chronic illness, identity, sexuality and solitude.
 It won a Lambda Literary Award and the Gerald Lampert Award for best first book of poetry.
+See below for an excerpt.

 “As meditations on illness, these are extraordinary—sad, undermining, and, sometimes, spiked with a sense of humour.” —Tim Lilburn